-There are 14 other teams with spring-training venues in the Phoenix area: San Diego Padres (Peoria), Seattle Mariners (Peoria), Milwaukee Brewers (Maryvale), Oakland Athletics (Mesa), Los Angeles Angels of Anaheim (Tempe), San Francisco Giants (Scottsdale), Cleveland Indians (Goodyear), Los Angeles Dodgers (Glendale), Chicago White Sox (Glendale) Texas Rangers (Surprise), Kansas City Royals (Surprise).
+There are 14 other teams with spring-training venues in the Phoenix area: San Diego Padres (Peoria), Seattle Mariners (Peoria), Milwaukee Brewers (Maryvale), Oakland Athletics (Mesa), Los Angeles Angels (Tempe), San Francisco Giants (Scottsdale), Cleveland Guardians (Goodyear), Los Angeles Dodgers (Glendale), Chicago White Sox (Glendale) Texas Rangers (Surprise), Kansas City Royals (Surprise).
 Arizona Diamondbacks (Scottsdale) and Colorado Rockies (Scottsdale).
 The one farthest afield is Surprise Stadium, which still makes for a rather manageable commute for a day game.

 Where to Stay: Because there are so many spring-training venues in Phoenix and you’re more than likely visiting more than one ballpark, chances are pretty good that you don’t necessarily need to be staying close to the ballpark.
 Phoenix is a relatively easy area to make your way around, so don’t feel like it’s essential you stay close to the park.

 Flying In: The closest large airport is Phoenix Sky Harbor International Airport.
 It’s served by all the major airlines, including United, Delta, Air Canada, American, and Southwest.
 It’s a pleasant enough airport.
 There is also the much smaller Phoenix-Mesa Gateway Airport; Allegiant Air flies there direct from a variety of destinations in the Midwest and Western regions of the United States, including Rockford, Peoria, and Fort Wayne.